-The first challenge regarding this project is related with the number of datasources and their APIs.
-Because of the use of numerous APIs returning data in various formats, a process of normalization was implemented to unify the data in our system, so that it can be processed by further components of the system.
-The connectors downloading the articles save normalized and raw data in S3.
+The first challenge regarding this project is related with the number of datasources (there were thousands of websites included on the client’s list).
+Some of the datasources have their own APIs and we created connectors for them (a connector is an independent agent program downloading the data from a given datasource).
+There are also datasources that do not have their own APIs, and we needed to use scraping in such cases.
+We created the connectors and used scraping to improve the accuracy of finding relevant data.
+Because different websites return the data in various formats, a process of normalization was implemented to unify the data in our system, so that it can be processed by further components of the system.
+The connectors downloading the articles save normalized and raw data in Amazon S3.

-Because of the same reason (data coming from multiple datasources), a process of deduplication needed to be implemented.
+Because of multiple datasources, a process of deduplication needed to be implemented.
 The same article can be downloaded from several different datasources – it can have exactly the same form, or it can differ slightly between the websites.
-The client wanted to store information about duplicated articles, and they also wanted to store different versions of the same document (in cases when different versions differ slightly from each other).
+The client wanted to store information about duplicated articles, and he also wanted to store different versions of the same document (in cases when different versions differ slightly from each other).
 Because of this fact, we implemented custom logic for deduplicating the data and for storing its different versions.
 The same challenge applies to different language versions of the same document, because it was significant for the client to include as many languages as possible.
 The process of deduplication is complex because duplicates are not removed – if there are any changes, they are detected and the articles in the database are updated.
-When the data is deduplicated, it is stored in DynamoDB and in ElasticSearch deduplication index.
+When the data is deduplicated, it is stored in Amazon DynamoDB and in Amazon ElasticSearch deduplication index.

-- Top Reactions (these are the most frequent keywords connected with the products) for the search products on a given time range – a diagram showing a selected number of these keywords
+- – Top Reactions (these are the most frequent keywords connected with the products)

-- Volume Trend for the search products on a given time range – a diagram showing the frequency of occurrence of a given product in the articles on a given time range
+- – Volume Trend for search products (the frequency of occurrence of a given product, alternative or molecule in the articles)